Paul Young (Desperate Housewives): Season 7

 Paul has been released from jail because Felicia's deception was discovered after she was pulled over for speeding and driving without any identification.
 Paul has also received a large settlement for wrongful incarceration.
 His return to the Lane is met with surprise by the neighbors who feel guilty about not believing him.
 He visits Felicia in jail, confirming her suspicion that he murdered her sister.
-He tells Lee he wants to buy his old house and seems intent on buying other houses on the Lane, threatening Mrs. McCluskey and blackmailing Susan to convince Mike to sell their house after discovering her internet job.
+He tells Lee he wants to buy his old house and seems intent on buying other houses on the Lane, threatening Karen McCluskey and blackmailing Susan to convince Mike to sell their house after discovering her internet job.
 Mary Alice's narration states that Paul's plan is to turn the residents of Wisteria Lane on each other and "it would work."

 Paul reveals that he married a woman named Beth while he was in prison.
 However, Beth appears unsure of being with Paul now that he is free, admitting she doesn't want to share their bed as she's a virgin.
 They eventually consummate their marriage but Beth is worried about Paul's secrets.
 When Paul's former cellmate moves on to the Lane, Beth blackmails him into revealing Paul's plan.
 She confronts him, telling him she knows but is supportive of him, claiming to understand wanting revenge.
 What Paul does not know is that Beth is Felicia's daughter, aiding her mother in her plan for revenge on Paul.

 In the episode "Pleasant Little Kingdom", the residents of Wisteria Lane see a sign announcing that a halfway house for former prisoners will locate in the neighborhood.
 At a neighborhood meeting to stop this plan, Paul reveals that he has bought several houses in the neighborhood, and intends to buy more, to control the vote on whether the facility should locate there.
 Paul claims that he wants other prisoners to experience the warmth such a neighborhood offers, which may keep them from returning to prison.
 In reality, he seems pleased to watch the neighbors bickering.
 He tells everyone he owns enough houses to open his center and that the mayor will be giving him a special award for it.
 In the episode "Down the Block There's a Riot", Lynette Scavo organizes a protest with aid from neighboring communities but it turns into a riot, causing mass fighting and destruction on the Lane.
 Paul always knew this would happen and planned it.
 When Lynette tries to blame the riot on him, Paul asks her "What makes them better than a bunch of ex-cons?"
 Later that night, as Paul walks around the Lane celebrating his triumph, he is shot by an unknown assailant.